I could not do what I do for the GIRFT programme without having done the course; it has proved to be invaluable.

-HES is one of the most challenging datasets to get to grips with: complex coding of data items, data provided at a level which is not immediately amenable to analysis, missing data, duplicates, costing episodes via HRGs and other data issues mean that the analyst has significant upfront investment costs in learning to come to terms with the data.
+The HES APC dataset is one of the most challenging datasets to get to grips with: complex coding of data items, data provided at a level which is not immediately amenable to analysis, missing data, duplicates, the need to cost episodes of care via HRGs, and other data issues mean that the analyst has significant upfront investment costs when starting to use the data for their research needs.

-Taught by academics with extensive experience in using HES for a wide range of outputs, this intensive workshop introduces participants to HES data and teaches them how to handle, manipulate and begin to analyse these very large datasets.
+Taught by academics with extensive experience in using NHS England data, including HES (APC and OP), ECDS and PROMs for a wide range of outputs, this intensive workshop introduces participants to NHS England data and teaches them how to handle, manipulate and analyse these very large datasets.
 The course is organised according to a three-level structure.

-At the end of the course, the participants should understand the complex nature of the HES datasets, understand the importance of approaching HES with a disciplined structure and have the tools required to manipulate data from the raw form to that required for analysis.
+At the end of the course, the participants should understand the complex nature of NHS England datasets, understand the importance of approaching HES, ECDS and PROMs data with a disciplined structure and have the tools required to manipulate data from the raw form to that required for analysis.

 This course includes instruction on how to: